teppov/tabdata/README.md

 ## Usage

-TabData provides a command-line interface for managing variables, category sets, categories, and labels.
+**varman** provides a command-line interface for managing variables, category sets, categories, and labels.
 It can also be used programmatically in Python scripts.

 ### Programmatic Usage

-While TabData provides a command-line interface, you can also use it programmatically in your Python scripts:
+While **varman** provides a command-line interface, you can also use it programmatically in your Python scripts:

 ```python
 from varman import Variable, CategorySet, create_variable, import_variables